Snap1423/Star-pattern-/src/README.md

 ⭐ Java Pattern Programs
-This repository contains a collection of Java programs that print various star, number, and character patterns.
+This repository contains a collection of Java programs that print various star patterns.
 It is a great resource for beginners who want to practice loops, conditionals, and nested structures in Java.

 📌 Features